 Senior Camper Program (grades 8-9)

 Senior Campers need some time alone with other teenagers, so we give them that time, Kennolyn-style!
-They enjoy increased interaction with their peers in special activities planned exclusively for them – stargazing on the pontoon, overnights on Thursday Island, sunset skiing, and more.
-They enjoy extra evening time to play pool, cards, or just hang out in the lodge each night as they have a later bed time and are given the option to sleep in so we give them an extra hour in the morning on occasion as well.
+They enjoy increased interaction with their peers in special activities planned exclusively for them – stargazing on the pontoon, overnights on Thursday Island, and more.
+They enjoy extra evening time to play pool, cards, or just hang out in the lodge each night as they have a later bed time.
+And we all know how teens love to sleep in so we give them an extra hour in the morning on occasion as well.
 Throughout it all our specially trained, responsible, young-adult counselors provide wholesome role models that campers strive to emulate.

 Leaders in Training (optional program for grades 10-11)